 Although the '43 group is universally acknowledged in academia and publications as a reflection of Sri Lankan art, I believe it is not necessarily the case.
 They're activities are confined to Colombo – except for the workings of Geoffrey Beling and Kanagasabey, the latter being a part of the extended circle of the '43 Group.
 In education and understanding, the '43 Group were similar in their beliefs imparting and disseminating thought provocation complimentary to those of others, mediated by their people.
 Although not a populist movement, the works we patronized by the same group of collectors.
 They bought artwork themselves – they were in fact a closed group class-wise, and they did not have a bigger support system outside themselves.
 Because of their social position, they were able to continue their art along with the support of international patrons and their well-connected South Asian institutions.
 Thus, they were positioned profoundly within the art scene as a result of their influential networks.

-George Keyt, Three women doing up hair, Sapumal Foundation Collection
+George Keyt, Women with Flower, Sapumal Foundation Collection

 Later on, the '43 group were tyrannized by local art historians as they were formalists.
 Their writing belonged to bibliographic movements, including that of H.A.I Goonatilake, Neville Weeraratne and to date, we do not have a theoretical framework to understand Sri Lankan art.
 Many of the written text about Modernist movements are of artist biographies – which have not helped us look at the '43 Group from a critical perspective.